 Kriya Yoga is an ancient meditation technique of energy and breath control, or pranayama.
-It is also a comprehensive spiritual path, which includes additional meditation practices and right living.
+It is part of a comprehensive spiritual path, which includes additional meditation practices along with right living.

 The Kriya technique was hidden in secrecy for many centuries.
 It was revived in 1861, when the great yogi Mahavatar Babaji taught the technique to his disciple Lahiri Mahasaya.
 Lahiri then taught the technique to his disciple Sri Yukteswar, who taught it to his disciples, including Paramhansa Yogananda.

 All yoga techniques work with this energy, usually indirectly.
 Yoga postures, for example, can help open up the spinal channels, and balance the energy in the spine.
-Yoga breathing exercises like Kriya Yoga can help to awaken that energy.
+Yoga breathing exercises or pranayama, can help to awaken that energy.

-The Kriya technique is more direct.
-It helps the practitioner to control the life force by mentally drawing it up and down the spine, with awareness and will.
-According to Yogananda, one Kriya, which takes about 30 seconds, is equivalent to one year of natural spiritual growth.
+However, Kriya Yoga is more direct.
+It helps the practitioner to control the life force by mentally drawing that life force up and down the spine, with awareness and will.
+According to Yogananda, one Kriya, which takes about half a minute, is equivalent to one year of natural spiritual growth.

 with Dr. Peter Van Houten, M.D.